EddieSadat/WPchan/README.md

 -saves and displays user-suggested animes,
--keeps track of planned and completed watch parties, -automatically schedules episodes/day using real datetime,
+-keeps track of planned and completed watch parties, -automatically schedules episodes/day using real datetime, -RNG a WP from the planned list

 Features to be added:
 -creates threads for each party,
--RNG select an anime from the list for the next watch party (ideally provide some animation/loading visual), ...
+...